aaronduce/passable/README.md

 If you wish to contribute and develop any of the following before I do feel free to fork the repo and make a PR.

 - More secure passwords
+- Modes (Memorable passwords such as generista.com does)
 - Adjust password length
 - Fully responsive layout
 - Nicer layout